JMPerez/karaoke/README.md

 Installation
 --------------

-Download it and open the `index.html`file.
+Download it and open the `index.html` file.

 Browser support
 --------------

-At the moment it only seems to work in Chrome for Desktop.
-I have tried on Chrome for Android and Firefox for Desktop but they don't support the needed functions.
+* Chrome for Desktop
+* Chrome Beta for Android.
+Open `chrome://flags/` and enable "Enable WebAudio Android - Enabling this option allows web sites to access the WebAudio API."

 Future improvements
 -------------------